Terabuck/osimis-webviewer-plugin/procedures/bootstrap-dev-environment.md

 Known issues:
 - the serve-dev command erases the _build/_ folder content.
-- the server must be restarted to update index.html or plugin-entrypoint.html files.
+- the server must be restarted to update index.html file.